Anomalous bulk-edge correspondence of nonlinear Rice-Mele model: Introduction

 Extending our understanding beyond linear quantum systems, the intricate interplay between topology and many-body effects~\cite{Jurgensen2021,Jurgensen2023,Viebahn2024,Cao2024,Cao2024a,Cao2024b} in quantum systems gives rise to a rich tapestry of topological many-body phenomena.
-This interplay has been the subject of intensive investigation in both fermionic~\cite{Citro2003, Requist2018, Nakagawa2018, Bertok2022, Stenzel2019} and bosonic systems \cite{Berg2011, Qian2011, Grusdt2014, Zeng2016, Greschner2020}.
+This interplay has been the subject of intensive investigation in both fermionic~\cite{Citro2003, Requist2018, Nakagawa2018, Bertok2022, Stenzel2019} and bosonic systems~\cite{Berg2011, Qian2011, Grusdt2014, Zeng2016, Greschner2020}.
 These efforts are fueled by the rapid advancements in programmable materials and the increasing integration of topological principles into practical applications.
-A natural and compelling extension of this research is to delve into how the interplay between nonlinearity (or interactions more broadly) and topology influences the behavior of BEC.
-This line of inquiry promises to uncover new insights into the fundamental properties of BEC and may pave the way for the discovery of novel topological states in these systems.
+A natural and compelling extension of this research is to delve into how the interplay between nonlinearity (or interactions more broadly) and topology influences the behavior of bulk-edge correspondence.
+This line of inquiry promises to uncover additional insights into the fundamental properties of bulk-edge correspondence and may pave the way for the discovery of novel topological states in these systems.

 In the recent work~\cite{Isobe2024}, the authors have ventured into the realm of eigenvalue nonlinearity~\cite{Isobe2024, Cheng2024, Haldane1988, Yang2021, Yingxia2024, Zhang2021, Ronald2024} within the context of linear Hamiltonians.
-Their exploration offers a fresh perspective on the BEC in the nonlinear quantum domain.
+Their exploration offers a fresh perspective on the bulk-edge correspondence in the nonlinear quantum domain.
 A notable finding is that, when the nonlinearity is weak but not negligible, the topological edge states of the auxiliary eigenstates are inherited as physical edge states.
 This discovery underscores the deep connection between the auxiliary eigenvalues and physical systems.
 The work carries significant physical implications.
-It suggests that the method of introducing auxiliary eigenvalues can be generalized to systems belonging to different symmetry classes and dimensions, opening up new avenues for understanding and exploring the BEC in a wider range of physical systems.
+It suggests that the method of introducing auxiliary eigenvalues can be generalized to systems belonging to different symmetry classes and dimensions, opening up new avenues for understanding and exploring the bulk-edge correspondence in a wider range of physical systems.